silveiralexf/deploy-ibm-noi/README.md

 - **The storage devices that you use for GlusterFS must be raw disks.
 They must not be formatted, partitioned, or used for file system storage needs**.
 You must use the symbolic link (symlink) to identify the GlusterFS storage device (and if using VSI's or SUSE Linux, you must take some additional steps, as described at the next section).
 - The Heketi GlusterFS Chart must be deployed on `kube-system` namespace.
 - **Your cluster default storageClass must be GlusterFS in order for the NOI deployment to work**, set the parameter `storageClass.isDefault` to `true` during GlusterFS deployment.
+- You must also define before the deployment which **ReclaimPolicy** will be used on your default storageClass, For GlusterFS, the accepted values include `Retain`, and `Delete`.
+The volume reclaim policy `Retain` indicates that the volume will be preserved after the pods accessing it terminates.

 #### Preparing the Disks on SoftLayer VSI's